COS301-SE-2024/Dispute-Resolution-Engine/docs/QualityRequirements.md

 ### 2.1 Quantification

 Renowned for its high aptitude to function concurrently, Golang will be the reason for our highly performant backend.
-As for the actual server, we will be using [stubbed] to host Dispute Resolution Engine.
+As for the actual server, we will be using a Terreco server to host Dispute Resolution Engine.
 The server boasts powerful hardware, further benefitting performance and throughput.

 ## 3. Usability